Disciplined Saddle Programming: Saddle programming

 \paragraph{Special cases with tractable analytical expressions.} There are cases where an SE function can be worked out analytically.
 An example is the max of a linear function over a box,

 where the absolute value is elementwise.
 We will see other cases in our examples.

-\paragraph{Subgradient methods.} We can readily compute a subgradient of a saddle max function (or a supergradient of a saddle min function), by simply maximizing over the concave variable (minimizing over the convex variable), which is itself a convex optimization problem.
+\paragraph{Subgradient methods.} We can readily compute a subgradient of a saddle max function (or a supergradient of a saddle min function) at a given input, by simply maximizing over the concave variable (minimizing over the convex variable), which is itself a convex optimization problem, and then obtaining a subgradient (supergradient) at that maximizer (minimizer).
 We can then use any method to solve the saddle problem using these subgradients, \eg, subgradient-type methods, ellipsoid method, or localization methods such as the analytic center cutting plane method.
-In \cite{mutapcic2009cutting} such an approach is used for general minimax problems.
+In~\cite{mutapcic2009cutting} such an approach is used for general minimax problems.

 \paragraph{Methods for specific forms.} Many methods have been developed for finding saddle points of saddle functions with the special form

 where $\phi$ is convex, $\psi$ is concave, and $K$ is a matrix \cite{bredies2015preconditioned,condat2013primal,chambolle2011first, nesterov2005excessive,nesterov2005smooth,chambolle2016ergodic}.
 Beyond this example, there are many other special forms of saddle functions, with different methods adapted to properties such as smoothness, separability, and strong-convex-strong-concavity.